aadilmallick/my-notes-docusaurus/docs/software-development/10-technical-writing-guide.md

 **gatekeeping words** are ones that alienate your readers, so you should avoid them.

+A lot of times, writers don’t realize they’re gatekeeping.
+Here are some expressions they may use:

+- obviously
+- simply
+- of course (something is such-and-such)
+- as everyone knows
+- as you’ve probably heard
+- (something) is easy
+- any (“idiot”, “fool”, “newbie”, “script kiddie”, etc.) can (do something)

 ### Each sentence should be only about 1 idea

 Focus each sentence on a single idea, thought, or concept.
 Just as statements in a program execute a single task, sentences should execute a single idea.